alexandercoulter/fastfrechet/paper.md

 Fréchet regression with variable selection is currently not implemented by any software package, available only through the Supplementary Material of
 @tucker_variable_2023 (hereafter "`Tucker` materials").
-The `Tucker` algorithm is prohibitively slow, for example taking 1.5 hours to run on a modest 207 patient, 34 covariate data set size from the HYPNOS CGM cohort [@coulter_fast_2024], even prior to resampling methods.
-Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by the `Tucker` materials, and by two R packages: `WRI` [@liu_wri_2022] and `frechet` [@chen_frechet_2023].
+The `Tucker` algorithm can be prohibitively slow in many contexts, for example taking 1.5 hours to run on a modest 207 patient, 34 covariate data set size from the HYPNOS CGM cohort;
+applying resampling methods like complementary pairs stability selection would take several CPU-days [@coulter_fast_2024].
+Implementation of the Fréchet regression problem in 2-Wasserstein space (i.e. without variable selection) is supported by the `Tucker` materials, and by two R packages: `WRI` [@liu_wri_2022] and `frechet` [@chen_frechet_2023].
 These packages face certain practical limitations.
 For instance, `WRI` requires continuous distributions,